From bush cradle to lifestyle blogger

 Jocelyn’s love of theatre had its beginnings in the Girl Guide and Scouting movements when she regularly appeared on stage in Barcaldine’s Trek Cart Revue, a mini version of the Brisbane Gang Show.

-In 2016, Jocelyn resurrected her drama skills to help produce a television commercial while working as media and communications officer with UnitingCare Health (St Stephen’s Hospital) on the Fraser Coast.
+In 2016, Jocelyn resurrected her drama skills to help produce a television commercial while working as a media and communications officer with UnitingCare Health (St Stephen’s Hospital) on the Fraser Coast.